edmareliasb/edmareliasb/README.md

 ### Hi there 👋

-I am a Software Developersince 2007, working with back-end techs like Java, Spring, Quarkus, Microservices, Docker and K8S.
+I am a Software Developer since 2007, working with back-end techs like Java, Spring, Quarkus, Microservices, Docker and K8S.

 Lastly, I am working with Python for creating automation scripts for daily and repetitive tasks.